AlanKenet/Arch-Installer/README.md

 # Arch-Installer

-This is a modified version of the arch installation script created by luca.py for BIOS systems.
+This is a modified version of the arch installation script created by luca.py for BIOS legacy systems.

 All original lines that have been altered are marked as "Removed" and the changes made are marked as "Added".